Treating Wastewater with Ozone

 Oxidation of micropollutants to reduce their discharge to water bodies

-Ozonation is selected as the oxidation process for enhanced wastewater treatment in many countries, because of the broad spectrum of micropollutants that can be abated during ozonation.
-It was shown that biologically active compounds such as estrogens, antibiotics, antivirals, and pesticides lost their primary target effects during ozonation and other AOPs in the laboratory in vitro studies.
-During the ozonation of real wastewaters in laboratory pilot and full-scale studies, mixed results were obtained with various toxicological endpoints such as the fish early life stage toxicity test, the chironomid toxicity test, the Lumbriculus toxicity test, the Ceriodaphnia dubia toxicity test with mostly a reduction in toxicity but in some cases also an increase.
+Ozonation is the top choice for many countries when it comes to wastewater treatment because it is highly effective in eliminating a broad spectrum of micropollutants.
+It was shown that biologically active compounds such as estrogens, antibiotics, antivirals, and pesticides lost their primary target effects during ozonation.
+During the ozonation of real wastewaters in laboratory pilot and full-scale studies, mixed results were obtained with various toxicological endpoints such as the fish early life stage toxicity test, the chironomid toxicity test, the Lumbriculus toxicity test, the Ceriodaphnia dubia toxicity test with mostly a reduction in toxicity.
 However, biological post-treatment by sand or activated carbon filtration led mostly to a significant reduction of the toxicity, wherefore, typically, a biological post-treatment step is implemented after the ozonation of wastewater.

 Ozone for Watercolor

-Tosik has shown that about 1 mg ozone/mg dye is required to achieve 95% color removal, although this ratio varies by dye type.
+A study by Tosik has shown that about 1 mg ozone/mg dye is required to achieve 95% color removal, although this ratio varies by dye type.
 The ratio increases to about 1.5 for 100% removal.
 Reaction times were on the order of 10 minutes.
-In the textile industry, a typical dosage might be 15 mg/l post-biological treatment, but the levels could easily reach 25 mg/l.
+The textile industry’s typical dosage might be 15 mg/l post-biological treatment.
 It is important to note that the ozone dose only needs to make the dye compound uncolored and not necessarily completely mineralize the material.